MorganKryze/ConsoleAppVisuals/docs/1-introduction/elements_options.md

 ![ASCII](../assets/img/jpg/elements_options/ascii.jpg)

 > [!WARNING]
-> The following types are not available for Visual Studio or Windows Command Prompt:
+> The following types may not work on Visual Studio or Windows Command Prompt:
 >
 > - `SingleRound`
 > - `SingleBold`